tj-tusharjain/azure-compute-docs/articles/virtual-machines/windows/download-vhd.md

 > [!NOTE]
-> The expiration time is increased from the default to provide enough time to download the large VHD file for a Windows Server operating system.
+> When downloading a Windows OS disk, you may need a longer expiration time to download a large VHD file.
 Large VHDs can take up to several hours to download depending on your connection and the size of the VM.
 >
 > While the SAS URL is active, attempting to start the VM will result in the error **There is an active shared access signature outstanding for disk** *diskname*.
 You can revoke the SAS URL by selecting **Cancel export** on the **Disk Export** page.